-V. IMPROVEMENTS FROM 2014 CMR
+V. IMPROVEMENTS FROM 2015 CMR

-Diodes' key 2015 accomplishments and improvements are summarized below.
-We made considerable progress, although direct comparisons to the 2014 reporting period data are made difficult by supply chain complexities, increased supplier scope due to our acquisition of Pericom and year-to-year variances in the data pool.
+Diodes' key 2016 accomplishments and improvements are summarized below.
+We made considerable progress, although direct comparisons to the 2015 reporting period data are made difficult by supply chain complexities and year-to-year variances in the data pool.

-- The number of validated conflict-free smelters in Diodes' supply chain increased from 68 to 91 due to our acquisition and integration of Pericom, additional information received from suppliers and progress in CFSI's program. - We found improved supplier due diligence, which we attribute to the continuing efforts of CFSI and adjustment of the industry to the conflict minerals reporting requirements. - · We made a number of refinements in Diodes' responsible sourcing escalation procedure for suppliers.
+- The number of validated conflict-free smelters in Diodes' supply chain increased from 92 to 108 due to additional information received from suppliers and progress in CFSI's program. - We found improved supplier due diligence, which we attribute to the continuing efforts of CFSI and adjustment of the industry to the conflict minerals reporting requirements.